gregorywmorris/dcj-manufacturing-oil-rig/README.md

 ## System Design
 * Data
-    * Used internally and does not meet the requiremnts of big data.
+    * Used internally and does not meet the requirements of big data.
     * Currently in table format, whitespace deliminated.
     * Data is provided in 3 month batches.
     * SOLUTION: Use current onsite MySQL database and S3 bucket.
 * Process flow
     * Inital: Manual batch processing to get intial data into production.
     * Futurestate: Schedule processing at the end of every chort.
+Additional clarification needed from operations.
+        * Can the data be provided at a set date and time?
+        * Is there lag time in data vailabiliy once the cohort completes?
+        * Can format or information be modified by sending system?

 ![system design](images/system-design.jpg)